StarlingXWeb/starlingx-website/site/community/index.md

 ---
-description: 'Join to contribute code, documentation, and use cases'
+description: 'Join to get help, contribute code, documentation, and use cases'
 title: Community
 ---

 StarlingX is an open source project supported by an open community.
-Anyone is welcome to join and contribute code, documentation, and use cases.
+Anyone is welcome to join, ask for help, and contribute code, documentation, and use cases.
+The best way to reach the community is to attend the weekly community call (see “Standing Meetings”.)
+You can also join the mailing list and submit your questions (See “Communications”.)

 ## Standing Meetings